Fire safety at home

 It is the responsibility of the owner of the building to install the smoke alarms.

-More information on landlord’s responsibilities is available via the NSW Fire and Rescue website.
+More information on landlord’s responsibilities is available via the Fire & Rescue NSW website.